 Cosby Lake Park is also a hot-spot for local fishermen and women who come to catch bass, catfish and crappie.

-If you’re visiting the state during fall months, changing leaves and landscapes make this a magical place to explore.
+I visited the park during fall, when the changing leaves and landscapes made this a magical place to explore.

 2. Turkey Creek Nature Preserve